Get the details on your registration: learn how to manage your waitlist, withdraw from courses, audit courses and how to resolve course conflicts.

 All courses except those listed as "Restricted" are available to audit.
 If you are a current student and you wish to audit a course, follow these steps:

-- On the first day of class, go to the classroom and ask the instructor to sign a Permission to Audit (PTA) form
+- On the first day of class, contact the instructor to request their approval on a Permission to Audit (PTA) form

 - Once you have been admitted to the class, submit the completed and signed (by instructor) form to Registration.